davidfrisch/UNIFR_API_EPUCK/docs/examples/communication.rst

 .. note::
     More information to launch the GUI in the Graphic User Interface section

-Once is created, the host manager tells you that to the host manager.

 .. image:: ../res/gui_img_comm2.png
     :width: 400
     :alt: Picture of communication

-Robots will start to appear in the list when they are connected to the list.

 Secondly, you need to launch the robots and call **init_client_communication()** to connect to the host manager.